 Scholars often describe the United States legal system as a legally positivist system.
-Legal positivism is a theory of jurisprudence that essentially states that all law is human-made and is only valid in a state because people accept
+Legal positivism is a theory of jurisprudence that essentially states that all law is human-made and is only valid in a state because people accept that it is.
+H. L. A. Hart, a twentieth century British legal philosopher,

-23 For the classic account of the Constitutional Convention of 1787, when these decisions were made, see Catherine Drinker Bowen, Miracle at Philadelphia: The Story of the Constitutional Convention May to September 1787 (1966).
+&lt;sup>23 For the classic account of the Constitutional Convention of 1787, when these decisions were made, see Catherine Drinker Bowen, Miracle at Philadelphia: The Story of the Constitutional Convention May to September 1787 (1966).

-24 Separation of Powers, BLACK'S LAW DICTIONARY (11th ed.
+&lt;sup>24 Separation of Powers, BLACK'S LAW DICTIONARY (11th ed.
 2019).

-25 Source of Law, BLACK'S LAW DICTIONARY (11th ed.
+&lt;sup>25 Source of Law, BLACK'S LAW DICTIONARY (11th ed.
 2019).